tkdhss111/fortran-table/README.md

 ### Insert or Replace

 In the following example,
 if a record with the same key exits in table1, then it is replaced by the corresponding record in table2.
+The first column is used for the key if not specified.
 If there is no matching key in table1, then the record of table2 is appended to table1.

 ```
-table3 = insert_or_replace ( table1, table2 )
+table3 = insert_or_replace( table1, table2 )
 ```
 or
 ```
-table3 = table1%insert_or_replace ( table2 )
+table3 = table1%insert_or_replace( table2 )
 ```
 or
 ```